High Cholesterol Raises Your Risk for Heart Disease and Stroke

 Some people have a family tie to a severe form of high cholesterol.
 The American Heart Association says this inherited condition affects 1 in 200 adults in the United States.

 People with this condition have high cholesterol from birth but may have no symptoms until they have already developed serious heart problems.
+If left untreated, people with the condition have 20 times higher than average risk of developing heart disease.

 *Preventive services at no cost applies only to members enrolled in non-grandfathered health plans.
 You may have to pay all or part of the cost of preventive care if your health plan is grandfathered.
-To find out whether your plan is grandfathered or non-grandfathered, call the customer service number on your member ID card.
+To find out whether your plan is grandfathered or non-grandfathered, call the customer service number on your BCBSOK member ID card.

-Originally published 2/12/2020; Revised 2021, 2022, 2023
+Originally published 2/12/2020; Revised 2021, 2022, 2023, 2024